alexfaucheux/Logic_Puzzle_Solver/README.md

 5) There are a total of 3 Cannibals and 3 Missionaries

-This program solves the classic Missionaries and Cannibals program.
-What makes this program unique is that it can solve the puzzle no matter the constraints.
+This program solves the classic Missionaries and Cannibals program.\n What makes this program unique is that it can solve the puzzle no matter the constraints.

 For example: